A healthy sitting posture is continually changing

 “The ideal sitting posture is one that continually changes, thus preventing any single tissue from accumulating too much strain.”
 1The supporting muscles of the spine tire rapidly when holding the back in a static sitting position, so a healthy posture starts with motion.

 Modern office chairs: the wrong kind of motionThe need for movement is well known within the seating industry, yet for 50 years the only type of postural change available in office chairs has been the backwards tilt or recline.
 Reclining is a way to rest more comfortably, but it is not an actual activity.
 Reclining is passive: it does not activate muscles and spinal structures, or stimulate the metabolism.
-In fact, time spent reclining in the sitting position is strongly associated with sedentary metabolic syndrome, a concentration of risk factors for diseases including type 2 diabetes, heart disease, colon and breast cancer, and obesity.2-4 This research has given rise to the expression: “your office chair is killing you”.
-Clearly, the solution to sitting’s health challenges is not more reclining!
+In fact, time spent reclining in the sitting position is strongly associated with sedentary metabolic syndrome, a concentration of risk factors for diseases including type 2 diabetes, heart disease, colon and breast cancer, and obesity.2-4 This research has given rise to the expression: “sitting is the new smoking”.
+Clearly, the solution to sitting’s health challenges is not more reclining, but more movement!

 Natural human movementIn order to find the right motion for healthy sitting, we started with basic anatomy: how do humans move?
 Walking is the most common motion, and the large muscles of the legs and trunk are designed for constant, alternating exertion.
 Leg muscles aren’t meant to be sitting pads.